MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-keep-data-5years.md

 3. Close the page.

 > [!IMPORTANT]
-> Once when the CVR number is entered in the **Registration No.** field in the **Company Information** page and iti is validated with the Nemhandel APS, it will not be allowed modifying and deleting it.
+> After you enter the CVR number in the **Registration No.** field on the **Company Information** page and Nemhandel APS validates the number, you can't modify or delete it.

 For more information, see [Denmark Local Functionality](denmark-local-functionality.md).